andrewdavidsmith/transferase/docs/command_line.md

    ```
    TERMCAP=/usr/share/terminfo xfr select -g hg38 -o out.txt
    ```

-3. Your session is confused by interactions between ssh, tmux or screen, and possibly other things.
-Although I often try things for the first time in a docker, that could also have an impact ("ubuntu:latest" works at the time of writing).
-Besides what I've written here, I don't have much more advice to offer.

-4. It's just not going to work in your terminal.
-I have forced a situation where I think I made it impossible for `xfr screen` to work with my terminal.
-I think this is rare, and usually I can only make some parts of it break, like certain colors or key codes.

 The use of `xfr select` as a terminal app was just a quick way to get an app running that didn't require adding code for a local browser app or setting up